kevinveenbirkenbach/cymais/roles/web-app-espocrm/README.md

 This Ansible role deploys EspoCRM using Docker.
 It handles:

-- MariaDB database provisioning via the `service-rdbms-central` role
+- MariaDB database provisioning via the `svc-rdbms-central` role
 - Nginx domain setup with WebSocket and reverse-proxy configuration
 - Environment variable management through Jinja2 templates
 - Docker Compose orchestration for **web**, **daemon**, and **websocket** services